Harrison family of Virginia: "The Signer" and two presidents

 Harrison's family indeed experienced retaliation from the British, like many others, for his role in the revolution.
 Benedict Arnold and his forces pillaged many plantations, including Berkeley, with the intent of obliterating all images of the treasonous families.
 In January 1781, the troops removed every family portrait from Harrison's home and made a bonfire of them.
 Benjamin V later returned to the House of Burgesses and was elected Governor of Virginia (1781–1784).

-His brother Nathaniel served as sheriff of Prince George County and in the House of Delegates as well as the Senate; he later settled in Amelia County.
+His brother Nathaniel served as sheriff of Prince George County and in the Virginia House as well as the state Senate; he later settled in Amelia County.
 Nathaniel's son Edmund served as Speaker in the House, and made his home at "The Oaks" in Amelia.
-The home remained in the Harrison family for over 230 years, when it was given to the Virginia Museum of Fine Arts, and served as the home for the serving Director until 2013.
+The house, which was later disassembled and rebuilt in Richmond, remained in the Harrison family for over 230 years, when it was given to the Virginia Museum of Fine Arts, and served as the home for the sitting Director until 2013.

 The "Signer's" son Benjamin Harrison VI (1755–1799) was for a time a successful businessman and also served in the Virginia House of Delegates.
 His brother was General William Henry Harrison who was also born at Berkeley, and served as a congressional delegate for the Northwest Territory; he was appointed in 1800 as Governor of the Indiana Territory, and served in the War of 1812.
 In the 1840 presidential election, William Henry defeated incumbent Martin Van Buren, but fell ill and died just one month into his presidency; Vice President John Tyler, a fellow Virginian and neighbor, succeeded him.
 William Henry was the father of Ohio Congressman John Scott Harrison (1804–1878) who was the father of Benjamin Harrison (1833–1901), a brigadier general in the Union Army during the American Civil War.
 Benjamin also served in the U.S. Senate (1881–1887) and was elected president in 1888 after defeating incumbent Grover Cleveland.
 According to his national obituaries, Albertis Harrison (1907–1995) was another descendant; he served in the Virginia Senate (1947–1957), was then elected Attorney General of Virginia (1957–1961) and later Governor (1962–1966).
 He was finally appointed Justice of the Virginia Supreme Court (1968–1981).

-Danville’s "Pass-It-On Club" and the tobacco men
+Danville's "Pass-It-On Club" and the tobacco men

 Sarah Embra Harrison (1874–1935), along with her five brothers, was a descendant of Edmund Harrison of the Oaks.
-The six siblings descended from Edmund’s son, William Henry, and grandson, Rev. EJ.
-Hartwell Harrison.
+The six siblings descended from Edmund's son, William Henry (1810–1881).
 (William Henry was a cousin of the president by that name.)